Introducing Namekawa Shrine, a power spot where the guardian deity of work and children resides! [Sukagawa City, Fukushima Prefecture]

 The water basin was also decorated with flowers, and the small carp sculptures were adorable.

-The shrine office is located at the foot of the mountain, a little distance from the shrine .
-If you would like to request a goshuin stamp booklet, it is a good idea to check the location in advance.
+Please note that the shrine office is located at the foot of the mountain, a short distance from the shrine.
+If you wish to request a Goshuincho (stamp book) or other services, it is advisable to check the location in advance.

 Namekawa Shrine <Information>